-Transformation 2023, the goal of the World Pediatric Project which is to provide 100% access to Pediatric medical services for children in seven (7) countries in the Eastern Caribbean and Belize.
-The World Pediatric Project plans to double the number of surgical teams sent to the region, from 17 to 34 teams in 2023.
+The goal of the World Pediatric Project is to provide 100% access to Pediatric medical services for children in seven (7) countries in the Eastern Caribbean and Belize.
+The World Pediatric Project plans to double the number of surgical teams sent to the region, from 17 to 34 teams by 2023.
 Each year the World Pediatric Project would like to ensure that all children who have treatable conditions are identified and granted access to consultation, surgery, specialist after care and therapy.
-The majority of children previously assisted was seen multiple times a year and often received more than one procedure.
 The World Pediatric critical care spans the following sub-specialties of general surgery, cardiology and cardiac surgery, neurosurgery, urology, orthopedic surgery and scoliosis repair, ophthalmology, physical therapy and plastic and reconstructive surgery.

-Early intervention in newborn, infant and children vastly improves the chances of saving or correcting a medical issue.
+Early intervention in newborns, infants and children vastly improves the chances of saving or correcting a medical issue.
 The aim is to expand their representatives throughout the region to increase the mobilisation of surgical teams thus ensuring that access to much needed medical intervention occurs earlier.